Willgnner-Santos/DPE-Legal-Doc-Classification-Pipeline/README.md

 # Evaluation of Large Language Models for Classifying Legal Documents in Portuguese

-This project evaluates the application of Large Language Models (LLMs) in the classification of legal documents, focusing on the Public Defender's Office of the State of Goiás (DPE-GO).
-Using a Brazilian legal corpus, advanced LLMs were assessed.
-Various text processing methods were employed to evaluate the models' effectiveness.
-The results show that LLMs, particularly the Llama-3.1-70B-Instruct-Turbo, achieve accuracy rates of up to **99.92%**.

-We conclude that integrating LLMs can significantly enhance efficiency and standardization in the analysis of legal texts, providing effective support to public defenders.
-The repository includes four types of developed methods: summaries, descriptions, direct classification, and the use of centroids.
-Other LLMs were used, with the main differences being in model loading and the configuration of the context length supported by the selected LLM.
+This project introduces a pipeline for automating the classification of legal documents, leveraging text representation techniques (full text, summaries, centroids, and descriptions) combined with LLMs.
+Effectiveness was evaluated using metrics such as accuracy and F1-score, with data from the Public Defender's Office of Goiás (DPE-GO).
+The study highlights how AI can optimize legal workflows, reduce workload, and serve as a reference for institutions in Brazil and worldwide.

 ## Prerequisites